-In relation to our compensation committee's retention of Mercer, our compensation committee considered various factors relating to the advisor's independence from our management, including those enumerated by the NYSE.
-As part of its evaluation, our compensation committee considered the following: Mercer's parent company Marsh & McLennan Companies provides insurance brokerage services to our company; the fees paid to Marsh & McLennan (including Mercer) in connection with those brokerage services represented a nominal amount of the revenues generated by that company; Mercer's policies and procedures relating to conflicts of interest; the fact that the Mercer consultants that work with our company do not own any of our common stock; and certain consulting services provided by Mercer to employers of certain of our compensation committee members.
+In relation to our compensation committee's retention of Mercer, our compensation committee considered various factors relating to Mercer's independence, including those enumerated by the NYSE.
+As part of its evaluation, our compensation committee considered the following: Mercer's parent company, Marsh & McLennan Companies, provides insurance brokerage services to our company; the fees paid to Marsh & McLennan (including Mercer) in connection with those brokerage services represented a nominal amount of the revenues generated by that company; Mercer's policies and procedures relating to conflicts of interest; the fact that the Mercer consultants that work with our company do not own any of our common stock; and certain consulting services provided by Mercer to employers of certain of our compensation committee members.
 Following its review, our compensation committee concluded that Mercer was independent.

 Key Participant Roles.
-The following table summarizes the significant roles of the various key participants, including those of certain of our executive officers, in the decision-making process with respect to NEO compensation, in particular for fiscal 2018:
+The following table summarizes the significant roles of the various key participants, including those of certain of our executive officers, in the decision-making process with respect to NEO compensation, in particular for fiscal 2019:

-Participant Roles Board of Directors Reviews and approves changes in equity and cash incentive plans available to our NEOs (other than those generally available to employees of our company on a non-discriminatory basis), including submission of plans to our shareholders for approval as may be required Appoints the members of our compensation committee Compensation Committee • Establishes and communicates the performance objectives for our Chief Executive Officer Evaluates the performance of our Chief Executive Officer • Determines and approves the base salary and cash incentive award opportunities for our Chief Executive Officer Reviews our Chief Executive Officer's compensation recommendations for, and performance evaluation of, each of our other NEOs • Approves the base salary and cash incentive award opportunities for each of our other NEOs Reviews and approves all equity compensation awards, including those to our NEOs Oversees our company's risk profile that results from our compensation programs • Engages a compensation consultant, as it deems appropriate, to assist the committee Committee's Compensation Consultant Reviewed compensation programs and recommendations for fiscal 2018 total and component compensation for our NEOs relative to market comparables Reviewed and provided recommendations for peer group composition for fiscal 2018 Reviewed and provided recommendations for program design for equity compensation programs and cash incentive plans for our NEOs
+Participant Roles Board of Directors Reviews and approves changes in equity and cash incentive plans available to our NEOs (other than those generally available to employees of our company on a non-discriminatory basis), including submission of plans to our shareholders for approval as may be required Appoints the members of our compensation committee Compensation Committee • Establishes and communicates the performance objectives for our Chief Executive Officer Evaluates the performance of our Chief Executive Officer • Determines and approves the base salary and cash incentive award opportunities for our Chief Executive Officer Reviews our Chief Executive Officer's compensation recommendations for, and performance evaluation of, each of our other NEOs Approves the base salary and cash incentive award opportunities for each of our other NEOs Reviews and approves all equity compensation awards, including those to our NEOs Oversees our company's risk profile that results from our compensation programs • Engages a compensation consultant, as it deems appropriate, to assist the committee Committee's Compensation Consultant Reviews compensation programs and recommendations for total and component compensation for our NEOs relative to market comparables Reviews and provides recommendations for peer group composition Reviews and provides recommendations for program design for equity compensation programs and cash incentive plans for our NEOs Executive Officers Chairman, Chief Executive Officer and President • Attends portions of our compensation committee meetings, at the invitation of the committee Reviews performance of our other executive officers Provides our compensation committee with base salary and target cash and equity incentive compensation recommendations for our other executive officers (but does not influence or make recommendations with respect to his own compensation) Together with our Chief Financial Officer and other executive officers, recommends performance goals applicable to performance-based compensation 18 2020 PROXY STATEMENT